Insurrextion (2001)

-The 2001 Insurrextion was the second annual Insurrextion professional wrestling pay-per-view event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It took place on May 5, 2001, at the Earls Court Exhibition Centre in London, England, and was broadcast exclusively in the United Kingdom.
-It was the final Insurrextion produced before the promotion introduced the brand extension in March 2002.
+The 2001 Insurrextion was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and broadcast exclusively in the United Kingdom.
+It was the second annual Insurrextion and took place on May 5, 2001, at the Earls Court Exhibition Centre in London, England for a second consecutive year.
+This was the final Insurrextion produced before the promotion introduced the brand extension in March 2002.

 Production

 Background

-In 2000, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) held a United Kingdom-exclusive pay-per-view (PPV) titled Insurrextion.
-The following year, a second Insurrextion PPV was announced to be held on May 5, 2001, at the Earls Court Exhibition Centre in London, England, the same venue as the first event, thus establishing Insurrextion as an annual UK PPV for the promotion.
+In 1999, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) established an annual pay-per-view (PPV) event titled Rebellion, which was broadcast exclusively in the United Kingdom.
+In 2000, the WWF created a second UK-exclusive PPV titled Insurrextion.
+A second Insurrextion was then scheduled for Saturday, May 5, 2001, at the Earls Court Exhibition Centre in London, England, the same venue as the first event, thus establishing Insurrextion as one of the WWF's two annual UK-exclusive PPVs.

 Storylines

 The event featured seven professional wrestling matches, and two pre-show matches that involved different wrestlers from pre-existing scripted feuds, and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension, and culminated in a wrestling match or series of matches.